They Made Me a Fugitive: Plot

-Clem is now wanted for the murder of Mr. Fenshaw as well, but makes his way back to London and goes to stay with Sally; he then manages to escape both the police and Narcy, but Sally is kidnapped by Narcy and his gang and taken to their hideout, where Cora is already being held.
+Clem is now wanted for the murder of Mr Fenshaw as well, but makes his way back to London and goes to stay with Sally; he then manages to escape both the police and Narcy, but Sally is kidnapped by Narcy and his gang and taken to their hideout, where Cora is already being held.
 Cora is forced to tell Narcy where Soapy is hiding out (in a room in a rundown hotel nearby) and Narcy sends Jim to go and kill Soapy, which he does.

-Clem, whilst trying to find Cora and Soapy, is caught by Rockliffe, who tells him that he is not convinced by Mrs. Fenshaw's story, the first indication that the police might believe in Clem's innocence.
-In order to use him as bait, Rockliffe lets Clem go, and he goes to the Valhalla funeral parlour to meet with Narcy's gang.
+Clem, whilst trying to find Cora and Soapy, is caught by Rockliffe, who tells him that he is not convinced by Mrs Fenshaw's story, the first indication that the police might believe in Clem's innocence.
+In order to use him as bait, Rockliffe lets Clem go, and he goes to the Valhalla funeral parlour to meet Narcy's gang.
 After knocking other members of the gang out, Clem and Narcy end up fighting on the roof of the parlour, before Narcy falls to the ground.
-Rockliffe, Sally and Clem gather round, begging Narcy, who is dying, to tell the truth about who killed the policeman but Narcy sticks to his story and repeats that it was Clem, before dying.
-Rockliffe leads Clem away, whilst Sally promises to wait for him.
-The ending is rather ambiguous, as Clem presumably has to return to prison, and he is also facing a possible murder charge; all that Rockliffe can do is promise to look at any new evidence that comes up.
+Rockliffe, Sally and Clem gather round, begging Narcy, who is dying, to tell the truth about who killed the policeman, but Narcy sticks to his story and repeats that it was Clem, before dying.
+As officers usher Jim, Bert and Clem into police cars, Clem's prospects appear bad but not entirely hopeless.
+Sally tries but is unable to get either Jim or Bert to say Soapy was to blame (Bert says, "Fat chance they'd believe me"), and Clem himself is fatalistic, telling Sally to forget about him.
+But Rockliffe says, "It's all right Miss Connor.
+We'll get all the facts before we're through," and he tells Clem, "We get any fresh evidence we can always submit your case to the Home Secretary you know".